k1yrix/soberdocs.github.io/md/faq.md

 A: When the development team was making Sober, they wanted to ensure it wouldn't meet the same fate as Vinegar (being blocked).
 They recommended to make Sober closed source, to ensure no Exploit developers abuse it.
 Sadly, this is a necessary measure to ensure the continued existence of Roblox on Linux.
 On the bright side, this ensures that Sober will not be blocked in the long term, if no exploits are made for it, which the dev team will ensure.

 ## Q: Roblox is crashing after around 5-10 minutes in game!
 A: There are various issues that could cause this.
-Mostly, if you're on Wayland it's because Wayland support isn't great at the moment so you'll want make Sober use XWayland.
+(You can check [the list of common issues](/docs/CommonIssues.html)) Mostly, if you're on Wayland it's because Wayland support isn't great at the moment so you'll want make Sober use XWayland.
 To do this, you can simply run ```flatpak override --user --socket=x11 --nosocket=wayland org.vinegarhq.Sober```.
 Alternatively, if you prefer a GUI for managing flatpak permissions, you can use [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal).
 And if you're on X11, don't know how to help you.

 ![Turn on XWayland](../images/xwaylandforever.png)